Bleuzen/oos-12-4k/README.md

-# oos-12-4k
-Allow 4k video recording on Oxygen OS 12
+4k video recording for third party apps on Oxygen OS 12